gbroques/awesome-greek/README.md

 ## Common Greek Proficiency Test

 The [Certificate of Attainment in Greek](https://stephanus.tlg.uci.edu/CAG/utility.html) is the only officially recognized certificate that confirms the knowledge of Greek as a second language.
-It offers a professional opinion of one’s knowledge of Greek, and serves as proof of the level of attainment in Greek in the work market.
+It offers a professional opinion of one's knowledge of Greek, and serves as proof of the level of attainment in Greek in the work market.

 ## Podcasts